aqueous-humor/alx-system_engineering-devops/0x00-shell_basics/README.md

 13. 12-file_type prints the type of file named 'iamafile' in /tmp.

 14. 13-symbolic_link creates a symbolic link to /bin/ls named __ls__.
 Link is created in current working directory.

+15. 14-copy_html copies all HTML files from the current working directory to the parent of the working directory.
+Only files that did not exist in the parent of the working directory or are newer than the versions in the parent working directory will be copied.